How many of us have a love/hate relationship with the holidays?

 Stress!
-Stress about money, time to get it all done, spending time with relatives we may not get along with or just don’t like (at least this year we have the pandemic as an excuse to avoid this!) worrying about eating and drinking too much, what gifts to buy, etc.
+Stress about money, time to get it all done, spending time with relatives we may not get along with or just don’t like, worrying about eating and drinking too much, what gifts to buy, etc.

 We all have stress, if you’re alive, you’ve got stress.
 During the holidays our stress levels ramp up and can put a damper on our enjoyment of the season.

 Let's take a look at what stress does to our bodies and learn some strategies to deal with it in our everyday lives and especially at this time of year.

 Stress is the real deal.
 It is a real and natural physiological reaction to both bad and good experiences.

 Acute stress is a good thing.
 It’s something we need to respond to a perceived danger or threat in our immediate environment.
 If we couldn’t adapt or deal with this stress, we would die.
 This is known as the ‘Fight or Flight’ response.

 For example if you are taking a walk in the jungle enjoying the beauty and suddenly a Bengal tiger jumps out at you.
 Do you think you’ll have a stress response?
 What does that feel like?
 What is going on in your body?
 You are going to fight or flee.
 If you don’t you will perish.

 It’s important to note that there is only one physiological stress response in the body.
 It is the same whether it is triggered by acute stress (Bengal tiger) or chronic stress.
 So herein lies the problem.